Were You Arrested in Texas and Need Help? Check Out Our FAQs

 Do crime labs make mistakes in testing drugs?

 Many people assume that testing for drugs is a relatively straightforward process.
-We envision a machine where you put something in, and it tells you yes or now.
-The truth is testing is not as simple as that.
+We envision a machine where you put something in, and it tells you yes or no. The truth is, testing is not as simple as that.
 A number of processes are involved, which means mistakes will be made.
+Our Texas criminal defense firm has handled many drug charge cases where mistakes could have cost our client time in jail and much more.

 It is probably impossible to determine how often mistakes are made.
-Even if it's a small percentage of cases though, if it's your case the mistake can mean the difference between living with criminal record, or getting the charges dismissed.
+Even if it's a small percentage of cases, if it's your case the mistake can mean the difference between living with a criminal record or getting the charges dismissed.

 When the lab does do everything right, sometimes they determine that what was submitted was not a controlled substance.
 Every few weeks I see a case where someone pled guilty, only to later find out that whatever they had wasn't a controlled substance at all.
 Examples of that include Ex Parte Davenport-Fritchse, No. AP-77,013 (Tex.
 Crim.
 App. - 4/17/13) and Ex Parte Gainus, WR-79,346-01 (Tex.
 Crim.
 App. - 5/8/13) In the first case the defendant was sentenced to 60 days, and in the second case three years.